Introduction – Why Explore the Best Beaches in Portugal?

 6. Praia de Odeceixe – A Unique Beach Where River Meets Sea

-Highlights: Kayaking on the river, surfing Atlantic waves, hiking nearby trails
+Highlights: Kayaking on the river, surfing Atlantic waves, hiking nearby trails, birdwatching, scenic photography

 7. Praia do Guincho – One of the Best Beaches in Portugal for Surfing

-Travel Tip: Bring a jacket – it’s windy year-round.
+Travel Tip: Bring a jacket it’s windy year-round.
+Also, consider visiting at sunrise or sunset for stunning light over the waves and dunes.

 8. Praia da Nazaré – Portugal’s Big Wave Capital

-Highlights: Watch big-wave surfing, visit lighthouse viewpoint, enjoy seafood in town
+Highlights: Watch big-wave surfing, visit lighthouse viewpoint, enjoy seafood in town, coastal walks, photography of dramatic waves

 9. Praia do Carvoeiro – A Village Beach with Local Charm

-Highlights: Village charm, cave boat tours, boardwalk views
+Highlights: Village charm, cave boat tours, boardwalk views, cliffside trails, sunset photography

 10. Praia da Arrifana – A Remote Gem in Portugal’s Natural Park